The Nightmare Before Christmas: Oogie's Revenge: Plot

+Development

+The game was showcased at E3 2005.

 Reception

 Reception to the game was mostly mixed.
-GameRankings gave the game a score of 66.46% for Xbox and 64.95% for PlayStation 2, while Metacritic gave it a score of 65 out of 100 for both console versions.
+GameRankings gave the game a score of 66.46% for Xbox and 64.95% for PlayStation 2, while Metacritic gave it a score of 65 out of 100 for both console versions, indicating "mixed or average reviews".
 IGN reviewed the game, saying, "Unpolished gameplay and poor pacing won't ever make for an outstanding product regardless of however endearing the source material may be" and gave the game a 6/10 rating overall.
 Gametrailers.com criticized the game for its camera and story, which they believed copied too much from the movie instead of coming up with something truly original.
 However, The Times gave it all five stars and said: "This adventure looks great, its landscape dominated by crooked buildings and brooding grey skies; navigating Jack is simple and the characters are all well realised.
 A perfect children’s game".